 There are many articles and books about UMC that go into great detail about the beginnings and history of the company so we will only glance at history that pertains to their production of pinfire cartridges.

 The last few posts of our exploration of the relationship between pinfire cartridges and the United States has focused on their use in the American Civil War.
-In this issue we will take a look at some lesser known pinfire cartridges that played their part in the constantly evolving history of ammunition in the United States.
+In this article we will take a look at some lesser known pinfire cartridges that played their part in the constantly evolving history of ammunition in the United States.
 First up is the .58 Schubarth.

 The .58 Schubarth was patented and made in 1861 by Casper D. Schubarth who resided at 6 North Main Street, Providence, RI.